Libraries are closed on bank holidays.

 Self service A4 and A3 black and white photocopier

 Large print, audio books on cassette and CD, music CDs adult and junior DVDs and local studies titles for loan.
 Items can be requested free of charge from other East Riding of Yorkshire libraries.

 Fax service (send and receive).

 Chatterbooks.
-7 - 11 year olds.
+7 to 11 year olds.
 Second Thursday of the month.
-4 - 5pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
+4 to 5pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?